PowerShell/PowerShell/.github/CONTRIBUTING.md

 #### Spellchecking documentation

 Documentation is spellchecked.
-We make use of the [markdown-spellcheck](https://github.com/lukeapage/node-markdown-spellcheck) command line tool, which can be run in interactive mode to correct typos or add words to the ignore list (`.spelling` at the repository root).
+We use the [markdown-spellcheck](https://github.com/lukeapage/node-markdown-spellcheck) command line tool, which can be run in interactive mode to correct typos or add words to the ignore list (`.spelling` at the repository root).